AbdurRabSiddiqui/AI-VOICE-CHAT-AVEN/README.md

 # BOT – Customer Support Voice Agent

-An AI voice assistant built with Next.js, React, and the Vapi Web SDK.
+An AI voice assistant built for credit card company Aven's challenge with Next.js, React, and the Vapi Web SDK.
 It answers user questions using a vector database (Pinecone) populated from the Aven website and generates answers via Google Generative AI (Gemini-compatible OpenAI API endpoint).

 ## Features